fiee/fiee-dorsale/README.rst

 * Django 1.2 (may work with 1.1.) with included contributions
 * django-registration_ (or compatible; beware: use the source version, the one in PyPI is broken!)
 * Templates and widgets use `YUI grids css`_, jQuery_ and `jQuery UI`_
+* django-mptt_ (current github version, not the old one from googlecode) for dorsale.mptt_

 Known Issues